not-ludwig/aosp_camerafix/README.md

 I do not claim responsability for any damage or lost data.
 Use at your own risk.

 This will not fix the camera on a single use, you'll have to use it everytime the camera fails.

+Go to the apk folder and download the .apk file.